webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 * Congestion control
 * Sub-second latency

-## WebRTC Protocol is a collection of other technologies
+## The WebRTC Protocol is a collection of other technologies

 This is a topic that takes an entire book to explain.
 However, to start off we break it into four steps.